Project Legion (2022) Review

 A word of advice to the makers of Project Legion, if ninety percent of your movie is going to consist of the lead actor talking to himself, you need a damn good actor in the role.
 Not a former MMA fighter who’s had a few small roles where his fists did most of the acting.

 Three mercenaries walking through the dark as a voiceover tells us a secret society has hired them to take control of the most haunted area in Europe so it can be researched.
 We get to hear about the haunting and the experimental drugs that are supposed to keep them safe.
 They aren’t safe and only Greg (Donald Cerrone, Terror on the Prairie, The Commando) survives.

-Director Lance Kawas (Dark Angels: The Demon Pit, Paid in Full) and co-writer John Sullivan (Recoil, Fear of the Dark) start with a decent idea for a low-budget film.
-By keeping Greg trapped in his apartment they avoid the cost of showing the end of the world while setting up a tried and true siege scenario.
+Director Lance Kawas (Dark Angels: The Demon Pit, Clown Motel) and co-writer John Sullivan (Recoil, Fear of the Dark) start with a decent idea for a low-budget film.
+By keeping Greg trapped in his apartment, they avoid the cost of showing the end of the world while setting up a tried and true siege scenario.
 One that, given the casting of Cerrone, should be heavy on the action as well as the scares.
 The fact that Sullivan co-wrote the above-average Security, about a security guard forced to fight off assassins in a closed mall, added to my expectations.

 Unfortunately, Project Legion goes wrong right from the start with its clunky and silly voiceover combined with dialogue like “The history of this place…Six hundred and sixty-six years later, on the same day”.
 It’s so overwrought it provokes laughs rather than shivers.
 The weak attempts at making the location look spooky, some symbols spray-painted on a tree, don’t help either.